-As they near menopause, females may experience hormonal deficiency.
+As they near menopause, female hormone imbalance michigan.
 The reason being, ovaries produce less progesterone and estrogen.
 These are the main hormones liable for regulating the monthly cycle.

 This is where hormone replacement therapy comes in to replace the estrogen that your body has stopped making.
 In return, the treatment helps in managing menopausal symptoms and improves overall health.

 A National Health and Nutrition Examination Survey reveals that 44% of postmenopausal women have used hormonal replacement therapy and reported positive reports at some point in their lives.
 But how do you know you may need HRT?